-NOTE: Most "after action reviews" such as this develop a number of suggestions that actions should have been, or should be done differently.
-The officers need to balance this immediate reaction, to the reality of the situation.
+NOTE: Most "after action reviews" such as this, develop a number of suggestions based upon actions that should have been avoided.
+The officers need to balance this immediate reaction to the reality of the situation.
 Was the outcome positive or negative?
 Would the outcome have changed if actions were done differently?
 Should any additional safety precautions have been taken?
 If so, how and what?